 The most recent JSE Clear CPSS IOSCO self-assessment was submitted to the Financial Service Conduct Authority (FSCA) in December 2018 and JSE Clear awaits the outcome of that assessment from the regulator.

 FSB approval of JSE Clear as a qualifying central counterparty for listed derivatives

 European Securities and Markets Authority (ESMA) recognition

-JSE Clear has been granted the status of a “third-county CCP” (TCCP), meaning that it has been authorised to provide clearing services to market participants based in the EU.
-This project was undertaken in close collaboration with our local regulator the Financial Services Board (FSB), now FSCA, and we would like to thank them for the material role they played in the recognition process.
+JSE Clear is classified as a third-county central counter party (TCCP), authorising it to provide clearing services to European market participants.
+The authorisation process was undertaken in close collaboration with our local regulator the Financial Services Board (FSB), now FSCA.

-ESMA recognition strengthens the global relevance of JSE Clear, and more importantly, ensures that multinational banks can continue to clear in the SA market.
-We see this as an important part in ensuring our local financial market meets global benchmarks and continues to promote financial stability and reduce risk.
-This milestone will contribute towards South Africa’s credibility and will help to attract flows from abroad to SA.
+ESMA recognition strengthens the global relevance of JSE Clear, and more importantly, ensures that multinational banks can continue to clear in the South African market.
+This ensures that our local financial market promotes financial stability while reducing risk and contributes to South Africa’s credibility and ability to attract international investment.